Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <details>
 <summary><b>Legal</b></summary>

-If you have any Legal problems, please email legalproblems@support.prodigyhacking.com
+If you have any Legal problems, please email support@prodigyhacking.com

-ANY EMAILS NOT REGARDING LEGAL ISSUES TO THIS ADDRESS WILL NOT BE RESPONDED TO!
-Please stop sending emails here.

-If you need email support, email support@prodigyhacking.com
 </details>